Exclusive: U.S. pressing Cuba to restore diplomatic ties before April - officials

 Striking Cuba from the terrorism list could take until June or longer, although the White House is pushing officials to move quickly, said two U.S. officials with direct knowledge of the State Department's review to take Cuba off the list.

-Washington is eager to re-establish diplomatic ties before a regional summit in Panama in April, when President Barack Obama will meet Cuban leader Raul Castro for the first time since 2013, the officials said.
+Washington is eager to re-establish diplomatic ties before a regional summit in Panama in April, when Obama will meet Cuban leader Raul Castro for the first time since 2013, the officials said.

 The two leaders announced a historic deal on Dec.
 17 to restore relations.
 U.S. and Cuban diplomats will meet this month or in early March in Washington for a second round of talks.